 While browsing the news the other day, I ran across this article on CNN’s ‘Belief Blog,’ “Will camel discovery break the Bible’s back?” by Joel Baden, an associate professor of Old Testament at Yale Divinity School.
 I soon discovered it was one among many even more umm, ‘provocative,’ articles gaining popularity around the Internet.
 The conclusion of many of the articles was that this was yet ANOTHER devastating piece of evidence proving the Bible’s accounts are simply made up tales.

 Joel Baden takes a slightly different tact.
 While indulging in some jabs at those who might take the Bible (especially Genesis) as historical, he notes “The camels in Genesis may be ‘wrong,’ but they are not a ‘mistake.’
 We all imagine the past to the best of our knowledge, the biblical authors included.”
 Imagine the past?
 And he doesn’t seem bothered by this in the slightest.
 I suppose he’s one of the ‘I know He [Jesus] lives, He lives within in my heart’ types.
 (1)If that isn’t obvious from this article, read a couple of the other articles he links to near the beginning.
-For example, this gem: “The Bible gets its authority from us, who treat it as such, not from it being either the first or the most reliable witness to history.”
-Or, is he simply studying the Old Testament because it, “…remain[s] so central to who we are as a culture, even today…”?
+For example, this gem: “The Bible gets its authority from us, who treat it as such, … Continue reading Or, is he simply studying the Old Testament because it, “…remain[s] so central to who we are as a culture, even today…”?
 Or, was the article just click-bait?